JonatasFYano/socket-bar/README.md

     `git pull`

   **3. From develop, create a new branch for your current task:**
-    ..If the task is a new feature or function:
+    If the task is a new feature or function:
       `git flow feature start <nome_da_branch>`

-    ..If the task is a bugfix:
+    If the task is a bugfix:
       `git flow bugfix start <nome_da_branch>`

   **4. After your changes, adds and commits, it's time to finish your branch**